Catapush/catapush-docs/AndroidSDK/DOCUMENTATION_ANDROID_SDK.md

 ```

 ### [Huawei Mobile Services (HMS) module](#huawei-mobile-services-hms-module)
-Catapush hms module is the integration of the SDK with Huawei Mobile Services / Push Kit, it allows your app to send and receive messages while it’s in background on Huawei devices.
+Catapush HMS module is the integration of the SDK with Huawei Mobile Services / Push Kit, it allows your app to send and receive messages while it’s in background on Huawei devices.

 #### [Huawei Push Kit prerequisites](#Huawei-Push-Kit-prerequisites)
 The Catapush HMS module needs Huawei Push Kit to work.